Adelic line bundles on quasi-projective varieties: Heights of points on a subvariety

 Note that the last arrow is an isomorphism.
 We refer to \S\ref{sec functoriality} for the definitions of these maps.
 By nefness, both self-intersection numbers

 are non-negative.

 We say that $Y$ is \emph{non-degenerate} in $X$ if $\deg_{\wt M}(Y)>0$.
-As $\wt M$ is nef over $Y$, the condition is equivalent to that $\wt M$ is big over $Y$.
+As $\wt M$ is nef on $Y$, the condition is equivalent to that $\wt M$ is big on $Y$.
 Another related result is Lemma \ref{total volume}, which asserts that, for any embedding $\sigma:K\to \CC$,